 POSTSECONDARY EDUCATIONAL OPTIONS

 Some students may prefer to go straight into the workforce after high school.
+Jobs can help a youth achieve financial and emotional independence.
 There are a number of industries with entry-level positions that require specific skills, rather than degrees.
-Before offering guidance, find out what your teen is interested in, check out some of the programs below, and do some research on your own.
+Before offering guidance, find out what your teen is interested in, check out some of the programs below, and do research on your own.
 Several programs are offered for free and grants are available for others.
-Often, a job can be help a youth achieve financial and emotional independence.

 Make sure to consistently visit our Youth Opportunities page for information on internships, jobs, and training programs that can help prepare your foster youth for their life post high-school.